 Concentration of highly-qualified populations, economic and cultural activities, services, transport hubs and investment: the momentum of metropolization complements the demographic patterns.
 The metropolization reaffirms, for Paris, a global city, the attraction for the centrality and the diversity of usages.

-of jobs created in 2018 in the Paris Region and 23% of total jobs 90% of inhabitants in the Paris Region less than 2 km from a station thanks to the Grand Paris Express 30% of national GDP in the Paris Region generated from 23% of jobs and only 18.2% of the French population of metropolization on...
+of inhabitants in the Paris Region less than 2 km from a station thanks to the Grand Paris Express of metropolization on...

+of national GDP in the Paris Region generated from 23% of jobs and only 18.2% of the French population

+... the Parisian market